bluz71/bluz71.github.io/_posts/2018-11-26-fuzzy-finding-in-bash-with-fzf.md

 alias gadd='fzf_git_add'
 ```

 Selectively stage fuzzily found files for committing.
-Only modified files will
+Note, only modified files
-be listed for staging.
+will be listed for staging.

 ### Git Log Browser